What is a production bottleneck?

-A production bottleneck is the point in your production line where workloads accumulate because they arrive too quickly to be processed.
+A production bottleneck is a point in your production line where workloads accumulate because they arrive too quickly to be processed.

 Bottlenecks are problematic because they not only cause you undue stress, they actually limit the capacity of your entire shop.
 Bottlenecks aren’t just small kinks in the system, they are, in fact, what determine the overall output of your plant.
 We’ve all heard the expression ‘a chain is only as strong as its weakest link.’
 That’s effectively what a bottleneck is to your shop—your production line can only go as fast as your worst bottleneck allows.